vmware-archive/hillview/README.md

     to `git add` the files you have merged, and then you may need to use `git rebase --continue` or `git rebase --skip`)
 7. Test, analyze merged version.
-8. `git push -f origin yourBranchName`
+8. `git push -f origin yourBranchName`.
+You won't need the `-f` if you are not updating a previous push to this branch.
 9. Create a pull request to merge your new branch into master (using the web ui).
 10. Delete your branch after the merging has been done `git branch -D yourBranchName`
 11. To run the program you should try the master branch: